platformer/typst-algorithms/README.md

 *   `block-align`: `none` or `alignment` or `2d alignment` &mdash; Alignment of the `algo` on the page.
 Using `none` will cause the internal `block` element to be returned as-is.

-*   `main-text-styles`: `dictionary` &mdash; Styling options for the main algorithm text.
-Supports all parameters in Typst's native `text` function.
+*   `main-text-styles`: `content -> content` &mdash; Styling function to apply to the main algorithm text.
+Works similar to the `keyword-styles` argument.

-*   `comment-styles`: `dictionary` &mdash; Styling options for comment text.
-Supports all parameters in Typst's native `text` function.
+*   `comment-styles`: `content -> content` &mdash; Styling function to apply to comments.
+Works similar to the `keyword-styles` argument.

-*   `line-number-styles`: `dictionary` &mdash; Styling options for line numbers.
-Supports all parameters in Typst's native `text` function.
+*   `line-number-styles`: `int -> content` &mdash; Styling function to apply to line numbers.
+Works similar to the `keyword-styles` argument, *but* the argument is the line number, making it possible to perform case destinction, e.g. to only display line numbers, which are a multiple of 5.

 ### `i` and `d`